KarlOfDuty/SupportBoi/docs/InterviewTemplates.md

 }
 ```

-5. Open an interview template, you should now get suggestions for things like message types and color names, and error highlighting for any invalid sections.
+5. Open an interview template, you should now get suggestions for things like step types and color names, and error highlighting for any invalid sections.

 </details>